Spin-chain based quantum thermal machines: Introduction

 \section{Introduction}

 In the last decade, enormous efforts have been devoted to investigate the manipulation of heat and work in quantum devices (see e.g. Refs.~\cite{REVIEW2, REVIEW3,REVIEW4,REVIEW5,REVIEW6,REVIEW7} and references therein).
-On one side this is motivated by the need to better understand how the energy dynamics of controlled quantum systems influence the possibility of using them to implement quantum computational and information tasks.
+On one side this is motivated by the need to better understand how the energy dynamics of controlled quantum systems influences the possibility of using them to implement quantum computation and quantum information tasks.
 On the other side, the study of quantum thermal machines is also motivated by the expectation that quantum technologies may also have a key role in improving energetic optimization processes~\cite{QEN}.

-At the experimental level implementations of thermodynamic cycles involving few-level quantum systems have been proposed in atoms and ions set-ups~\cite{exp1,exp2,exp3}, NV centers~\cite{exp4,exp5}, quantum dots (see e.g.~\cite{exp6,exp7}), superconducting nanostructures~\cite{exp8,exp9,exp11,Marchegiani16PRAPP6}, nano electro-and optomechanical devices~\cite{exp10}.
+At the experimental level implementations of thermodynamic cycles involving few-level quantum systems have been proposed in atoms and ions set-ups~\cite{exp1,exp2,exp3,vanhorne}, NV centers~\cite{exp4,exp5}, quantum dots (see e.g.~\cite{exp6,exp7}), superconducting nanostructures~\cite{exp8,exp9,exp11,Marchegiani16PRAPP6}, nano electro-and optomechanical devices~\cite{exp10}.
 Most of these setups are based on configurations where a few-level coherent quantum system, partially under control through a series of classical knobs that allow for the tuning of its Hamiltonian, plays the role of a working fluid that operates in out of equilibrium conditions due to contacts with macroscopic thermal reservoirs.
 At theoretical level the simplest model of this type assumes the presence of two thermal baths (one hot and one cold) which exchange heat via the dynamical evolution of the fluid.
-Despite its simplicity these models can be used to implement a series of fundamentally different thermal devices, specifically heat engines, refrigerators, thermal accelerator, and heaters, depending on the relative sign of of the heats and work the device exchanges with the baths and work sources, respectively ~\cite{Regimes,NEWJP,Solfanelli20PRB101}.
+Despite its simplicity these models can be used to implement a series of fundamentally different thermal devices, specifically heat engines, refrigerators, thermal accelerator, and heaters, depending on the relative sign of of the heats and work the device exchanges with the baths and work sources, respectively ~\cite{Solfanelli20PRB101,NEWJP,Regimes}.
 The optimal performances of these setups has been discussed within operational assumptions, ranging from low-dissipation and slow driving regimes~\cite{perf1,perf2,perf3,perf8}, to shortcuts to adiabaticity approaches~\cite{perf4,perf5,perf6} , to endoreversible engines~\cite{perf7}.